-We assume that communication among neighboring peers is reliable and ordered and that when a peer is disconnected or reconnected its neighbors, k, are informed, i.e. $N_k$ is known to k and is updated automatically.
-These assumptions can easily be enforced using standard numbering and retransmission (in which messages are numbered, ordered and retransmitted if an acknowledgement does not arrive in time), ordering, and heart-beat mechanisms.
-Moreover, these assumptions are not uncommon and have been made elsewhere in the distributed algorithms literature [41].
-Khilar and Mahapatra [42] discuss the use of heartbeat mechanisms for failure diagnosis in mobile ad-hoc networks.
+We assume that communication among neighboring peers is reliable and ordered.
+Moreover, we assume that when a peer is disconnected or reconnected, all of its neighbors, k, are informed, i.e. N_k is known to k and is updated automatically.
+These assumptions can easily be enforced using standard numbering and retransmission in which messages are numbered, ordered and retransmitted if an acknowledgement does not arrive in time, ordering, and heart-beat mechanisms.
+Moreover, these assumptions are not uncommon and have been made elsewhere in the distributed algorithms literature [43].
+Khilar and Mahapatra [44] discuss the use of heartbeat mechanisms for failure diagnosis in mobile ad-hoc networks.

-Furthermore, for simplicity, we assume that the network topology forms a tree.
+Furthermore, it is assumed that data sent from P_i to P_j is never sent back to P_j .
+Since we are dealing with statistics of data (e.g. counts), one way of ensuring this is to make sure that a tree overlay structure is imposed on the original network such that there are no cycles.
 This allows us to use a relatively simple distributed algorithm as our basic building block: distributed majority voting (more details later).
 We could get around this assumption in one of two ways.
-(1) Liss et al. [38], have developed an extended version of the distributed majority voting algorithm which does not require the assumption that the network topology forms a tree.
-We could replace our use of simple majority voting as a basic building block with the extended version of Liss et al. (2) The underlying tree communication topology could be maintained independently of our algorithm using standard techniques like [41] (for wired networks) or [43] (for wireless networks).
+(1) Liss et al. [45], have developed an extended version of the distributed majority voting algorithm which does not require the assumption that the network topology forms a tree.
+We could replace our use of simple majority voting as a basic building block with the extended version developed by Liss et al. (2) The underlying tree communication topology could be maintained independently of our algorithm using standard techniques such as [43] (for wired networks) or [46] (for wireless networks).